Chirag5420/Chirag5420/README.md

 - 🌱 I’m currently learning Spring Boot, Hibernate, Java Persistence API (JPA), Microservices and the Spring MVC Architecture
 - 👯 I’m looking to collaborate with other Full Stack Developers to work on some innovative projects and further broaden my skillset
 - 🤔 I’m looking for help with learning and exploring Amazon Web Services and getting certifications
-- 👔 Goal of 2024: Start working in a company as a Full Stack Software Developer and further gain useful insights into the tech industry
+- 👔 Goal of 2024: Start working as a Full Stack Software Developer and further gain useful insights into the tech industry
 - ⚡ Fun fact: I like analysing market trends and making small long term investments

 ### Connect with me: